-For those eligible, contributions to the 457(b) plan are based on a dollar amount per calendar year, percentages aren't allowed.
-The maximum contribution to a 457(b) plan in 2021 is \$19,500.
-Voluntary contributions must be elected each plan year, please contact benefits@wesleyan.edu for an election form.
+For eligible employees, contributions to the 457(b) plan are based on a dollar amount per calendar year, percentages are not allowed.
+The maximum contribution to a 457(b) plan in 2023 is \$22,500.
+Visit the Retirement@Work link on WesPortal, under My Information to enroll in the plan or change your contributions.